megh21/chat_federated/README.md

 - Sentence Transformers: [Briefly describe Sentence Transformers here]
 - Hugging Face: [Briefly describe Hugging Face here]

+yes you!,you describe it there! it's not written by chatgpt hihi!
 **The demo is Live at [koyeb](https://chatfederated-megh.koyeb.app/)**